Information for sponsors welcoming a Ukrainian person or family

 For adult only guests, if the guests have arrived by the time of the first safeguarding check, only one visit will be required.

 Household members aged 16 years or over will have the option to provide evidence for the DBS checks.
-An enhanced DBS check is required if you are providing a home for children.
+You must have an enhanced DBS check to provide a home for children.

 Please note that: